Vested benefits or individual retirement savings account

 A choice of portfolios for every profile

-The Pictet Foundations allow you to choose how you distribute your retirement capital between the four different investment portfolios listed below.
+The Pictet Foundations allow you to choose how you distribute your retirement capital between the six different investment portfolios listed below.
 You may also decide temporarily not to invest part or all of your vested benefits.